joke2k/django-environ/docs/tips.rst

 Smart Casting
 =============

-django-environ has a "Smart-casting" enabled by default, if you don't provide a ``cast`` type, it will be detected from ``default`` type.
+Smart-casting is disabled by default.
+When enabled, if you do not provide a ``cast`` type, it will be detected from the ``default`` type.
 This could raise side effects (see `#192 <https://github.com/joke2k/django-environ/issues/192>`_).
-To disable it use ``env.smart_cast = False``.
+To enable it use ``env.smart_cast = True``.

 .. note::

-   The next major release will disable it by default.
+   Smart casting was enabled by default before django-environ 1.0.0.
+It is now opt-in so that default values do not implicitly coerce values read from the environment.

 Callable defaults (lazy evaluation)